-Oral Final Exam ("communicative competency" part):
+Oral Final Exam (communicative competency part):

-The "oral" final exam will be composed of expressive, comprehensive and receptive skills in natural (live) one-on-one conversations with the instructor for up to 10 minutes.
-The mark will based on communicative competency, comprehension, language proficiency, fluency, and knowledge of the materials.
-More details will be provided on eClass.
+The oral final exam will be composed of expressive, receptive and comprehensive skills in natural one-to-one conversations with the instructor for up to 10+ minutes.
+A mark will be based on communicative competency, comprehension, language proficiency, fluency, and knowledge of the materials.
+More details and holistic rubric will be provided on eclass.